AdobeDocs/campaign-classic.en/help/workflow/using/deduplication.md

 For example, with a set of duplicate records, you can choose to keep the oldest phone number or most recent name.

+A use case leveraging this feature is available in [this section](../../workflow/using/deduplication-merge.md).

 To do this, follow these steps:

 1. In the **[!UICONTROL Deduplication method]** selection step, click the **[!UICONTROL Advanced Parameters]** link.